 The Chronicles of Riddick: Originally, Rhianna Griffith, the actress who played Jack, was slated to return, a decision backed by Vin Diesel.
 Instead, Davalos got the role because studio executives thought she was prettier.
 Likewise, the second live action movie featured significant cuts which made the movie less fun to watch.

 The director of Book of Shadows: Blair Witch 2 wanted to make the film more psychological thriller exploring the relationship between medial, fiction and reality that would also be a commentary on the media frenzy and fan community around the first film.
 The film would start out lighthearted, and slowly grow stranger and darker, with the end remaining vague about whether the main characters committed horrible acts due to actually being under the influence of the Blair Witch or if they lost touch with reality while getting too deep into the fiction.
-The studio initially liked this take, but upon seeing the director's first cut they wanted to add more gore and violence earlier on in the film, which included scattering around some revealing scenes from the end, and adding a completely new scene where the characters massacre a foreign group who's come to visit the site of the first film.
-To make the mood of the film darker, the studio also changed the soundtrack to hard rock.
-Finally, that "Book of Shadows" in the title which is nowhere to be seen in the actual movie?
-Added by the studio.
+The studio initially liked this take, but upon seeing the director's first cut, they wanted to add more gore and violence earlier on in the film, which included scattering around some revealing scenes from the end, and adding a completely new scene where the characters massacre a group of foreigners visiting the site of the first film.
+To make the mood of the film darker, the studio also changed the soundtrack to hard rock note for example, the original cut used "Witchcraft" by Frank Sinatra for the opening credits as Soundtrack Dissonance, but the studio replaced it with "Disposable Teens" by Marilyn Manson.
+Finally, that "Book of Shadows" in the title which is nowhere to be seen in the actual movie was added by the studio.

 The Last Laugh: Director F.W.
 Murnau and screenwriter Carl Mayer originally wanted the film to end with the death of the doorman at the bathroom.
 Executives at UFA pressed them to conjure up a happy ending before the film's premiere in order to maximize its economic potential.
 Murnau and Mayer, obviously annoyed by this, created a cynical epilogue, showing the doorman having inherited from an eccentric hotel guest, who bequeathed his entire estate to the last person seen before he died.
 The executives also pressed the artists to change the film's title from "The Last Man" to "The Last Laughter".